Global-Ecology-Research-Group/Callaghan_et_al-2026-eLife/README.md

 This directory contains the scripts used to:

-download and summarize GBIF occurrence data using Google BigQuery; assign observations to One Earth bioregions and subrealms; generate spatial layers required for Google Earth Engine processing; calculate species-level urban affinity scores; and compile the final urban affinity dataset used throughout the remainder of the analysis.
+- Download and summarize GBIF occurrence data using Google BigQuery
+- Assign observations to One Earth bioregions and subrealms
+- Generate spatial layers required for Google Earth Engine processing
+- Calculate species-level urban affinity scores
+- Compile the final urban affinity dataset used throughout the remainder of the analysis

 ## External dependencies